Nexio-sys/Nexio/README.md

 ## Overview

 NEXIO is a powerful Python-based platform that combines AI technology with blockchain to create, manage, and mint unique NFT collections.
-The platform leverages Stable Diffusion for AI art generation and integrates with Ethereum blockchain for NFT minting.
+The platform leverages Stable Diffusion for AI art generation and integrates with solana blockchain for NFT minting.

 ## Features